mariairinapreda/mariairinapreda/README.md

 ## 🤓 I want to learn:
 ▶ Angular

-▶ and improve my knowlegde on testing
+▶ and improve my knowledge on testing

 ## Outside of coding I enjoy: